Carl Karcher

 American businessman, founded Carl's Jr.

-Carl Nicholas Karcher (January 16, 1917 – January 11, 2008) was an American businessman who founded the Carl's Jr. hamburger chain, now owned by parent company Snow Star LP.
+Carl Nicholas Karcher (January 16, 1917 – January 11, 2008) was an American businessman who founded the Carl's Jr. hamburger chain, now owned by parent company CKE Restaurants.
+Karcher served in the U.S. military during WWII.

 Early life

 Born on a farm near Upper Sandusky, Ohio, Karcher was the son of Ohio natives Leo and Anna Maria (Kuntz) Karcher.
 Leo Karcher's grandparents immigrated from Belgium; Anna Maria Kuntz was of German ancestry.
 Carl N. Karcher moved to Anaheim, California, where his uncle ran a small business.
 He was hired by his uncle and worked for him for three years, and later dropped that job to work at a bakery as a delivery boy which increased his weekly salary by $6.
 He married Margaret Magdalen Heinz Karcher in 1939.